Jay is an up-and-coming gamer specialising in sci-fi, action and sport games.

 From the moment that you open Grid Autosport for the first time, you know that it is a serious racing simulation.
 The opening sequence shows multiple action shots of every type of racing discipline and, even in handheld mode, the graphics are amazing!

-After the opening shots, you are put straight into a touring car race, my favourite discipline, and are given a short tutorial.
-Everything seemed perfect until you realise just how awkward it feels to race using digital triggers rather than the analogue ones which are adopted by both XBox and PlayStation.
-However, this isn't Grid's fault, the switch console is programmed to only use digital triggers, a small inconvenience that must be overcome.
+After the opening shots, you are put straight into a touring car race, my favourite discipline, and given a short tutorial.
+Everything seems perfect until you realise just how awkward it feels to race using digital triggers rather than the analogue ones which are adopted by both Xbox and PlayStation.
+However, this isn't Grid's fault; the Switch console is programmed to only use digital triggers, a small inconvenience that must be overcome.

 After the tutorial, you are left to explore Grid's multitude of race modes, disciplines and tracks.
 Everything is good again!